Kal213/StarGAN-Tutorial-Tensorflow-2.3/README.md

 ## Example Image:
-This model was trained on the Animal Faces HQ dataset (https://github.com/clovaai/stargan-v2/blob/master/README.mdZ) for 100k steps with a batch size of 6, a channel coefficient of 16, and using the large model.
+This model was trained on the Animal Faces HQ dataset (https://github.com/clovaai/stargan-v2/blob/master/README.mdZ) for 177k steps with a batch size of 6, and a channel coefficient of 24.

 Rows:
 1. Real Images.